-- Only WA and SA have areas of 'low coverage' for both age cohorts.
-NSW has areas of 'low coverage' for one of the two age cohorts.
-Victoria, Queensland, Tasmania, the ACT and the NT do not have any areas of 'low coverage' for either age cohort. - Jurisdictions that do not have areas of low coverage could be considered to be closer to achieving the outcomes of the NP than those jurisdictions with areas of low coverage. - The Steering Committee understands that jurisdictions are discussing the possibility of changing the 'low coverage' threshold, but no agreement has been reached and any change to a performance benchmark would require COAG endorsement.
+- Only NSW, WA and Tasmania have areas of 'low coverage' for both age cohorts.
+SA and the NT have areas of 'low coverage' for one of the two age cohorts.
+Victoria, Queensland and the ACT do not have any areas of 'low coverage' for either age cohort. - Jurisdictions that do not have areas of low coverage could be considered to be closer to achieving the outcomes of the NP than those jurisdictions with areas of low coverage.